 Over time, there have been many physical changes to Australian newspapers.
 Outside influences have affected the layout of newspapers.
 In 1942, due to wartime newsprint rationing, the Daily and Sunday Telegraphs changed from broadsheet to tabloid size.
 Australia's earliest newspapers only consisted of pages and pages of print, but with the development of photography, images started to feature more prominently.
 The techniques employed to print the news have changed over time, as have methods used to collect news - from relying on four-month-old news from England via ships, to receiving the latest in news via the Internet.

 In fact, developments in technology have contributed to changes in the content, style, look and layout of Australian newspapers.
-In addition to hardcopy, many newspapers are available in electronic form either on CD-ROM or via the Internet.
-While such formats offer advantages for many readers, it should be noted that many electronic newspapers may not always include the full text, advertisements, images and other features that many researchers and historians consider of value.
+In addition to hardcopy, many newspapers are available via the Internet.

-See also Rod Kirkpatrick's Press timeline: select chronology of significant Australian press events to 2008.
-Have a look at what was making news on this day by viewing digitised Australian newspapers in Trove.
+See also Rod Kirkpatrick's Press timeline: select chronology of significant Australian press events to 2011.
+Have a look at what was making news on this day by viewing Australian Digitised newspapers in Trove.

 The State Library of South Australia's SA Memory website includes among its Collections an area devoted to SA Newspapers, providing a history of the South Australian press and detailed information about specific titles.